-The research team’s sensor consists of a long period fiber grating array with molecularly imprinted markers, with an Ocean Insight spectrometer to measure the transmission spectrum of the sensor for key analog criteria (Figure 1).
+The research team’s sensor consists of a long period fiber grating array with molecularly imprinted markers, with an Ocean Optics spectrometer to measure the transmission spectrum of the sensor for key analog criteria (Figure 1).
 Initial results have been successful, demonstrating how the sensor could provide an alternative to existing lab-based instruments that is faster, simpler, more compact and less expensive.
 What’s more, the sensor would be adaptable for different opioids, helping law enforcement and medical professionals more readily keep pace with diagnostic challenges.

 Figure 1.
 A high-resolution spectrometer measures transmission of the sample in a flow system.
 An illustration of the long-period grating array is at top.
 Open-access image.